adriannosaurus/361/README.md

 Book - Creates an object of type Book, where information is stored about each book in the system.
 BookList - Contains a list of books.
 Future updates may see this stored in a database instead.

-LoginC - Controls the login, which entails authenticating users against the UserList.
+LoginC - Controller for the login flow, which entails authenticating users against the UserList.
-LoginUI -
+LoginUI - Interface for the login screen.
-LoginUIC -
+LoginUIC - Controller for the login interface.

-Main -
+Main - Starts the application.

-NewUserC -
+NewUserC - Controller for the new user flow, which entails adding new users to the UserList.
-NewUserUI -
+NewUserUI - Interface for the new user screen.
-NewUserUIC -
+NewUserUIC - Controller for the new user interface.

-ProfileC -
+ProfileC - Controller for the profile info, which entails updating information and managing bookmarks.
-ProfileUI -
+ProfileUI - Interface for the profile screen.
-ProfileUIC -
+ProfileUIC - Controller for the profile interface.

-SearchC -
+SearchC - Controller for the search functionality, which entails searching the BookList for potential matches.
-SearchUI -
+SearchUI - Interface for the search screen.
-SearchUIC -
+SearchUIC - Controller for the search interface.

-User -
+User - Creates an object of type User, where information is stored about each user in the system.
-UserList -
+UserList - Contains a list of users.
+Future updates may see this stored in a database instead.

 It is also worth noting that there is a PersistentData class and an accompanying controller.
 That functionality is under construction.